thnaeff/farser/readme.md

 In addition to splitting a DRG formula into tokens, `DrgLexerToken` also supports a prefix for any ATOM tokens.
 If it finds a string separated by a colon ":" it splits this into a value, and a prefix (e.g. "PFX:val" is split into prefix "PFX" and value "val").

+The `TokenFactory`is where you can decide which tokens to actually use and which ones to skip.

+Defined tokens can contain multiple works (e.g. "IN TABLE") and can also be mixed with the same words as individual token (e.g. "IN" and "TABLE" as additional separate tokens).
+The lexer takes care of favoring the "best match" (longest substring match), the order of the elements in the token enum does not matter.

 ---